nighthawkcoders/python-pages/_posts/2023-09-28-python-flask_passion.md

 ## Product Owner Background

-Teacher wants students to leanrn Collaboration, and Full Stack Development.
-I am looking for Projects to assist in gaining a passion for College Board Big Idea 2 - Data.
-Data Compression,
+Teacher wants students to learn Collaboration, and Full Stack Development.
+I am looking for Projects help students gain a passion for College Board Big Idea 2 - Data.

 - Evidence of understanding of Big Idea 2: Binary, Data Compression, and Extracting Information from Data are key topics.
 Both College Board and Tech Talks will support Ideation on these topics.
 - In teams, with success on Team Test, there was typically a great division of work.
 Dividing and Conquering was very evident, these skills will continue to be very important as you move to first objective of Ideation.